Karan-Manhas/PokemonCardMarketDynamics/README.md

 ## Contact

-Please feel free to contact me if you have any questions at: karanmanhas711@gmail.com
+Please feel free to contact me if you have any questions at: karanmanhas711@gmail.com or https://www.linkedin.com/in/karan-manhas/ (This one preferably!)